miguelliar/testing-dx/talk/slides.md

 <!--

+this brings me to my first lesson (slide)

-So we were missing some tests, and we could write them now, but when should we have written them?
+we were missing some tests, and we could write them now, but when should we have written them?

 -->